IBAnimatable/IBAnimatable/Documentation/Presentations.md

 ## Presenting over current context

-Using the above configuration, you can't have the same result as using `UIModalPresentationStyle.currentContext`, but `IBAnimatable` have a workaround to support it while supporting *all the above customisation*.
+Using the above configuration, you can't have the same result as using `UIModalPresentationStyle.overCurrentContext`, but `IBAnimatable` have a workaround to support it while supporting *all the above customisation*.

 That can be useful in a few cases, for example: having a split view controller, but you may want to present a controller over the first one, and let the second one clickable.
 You can see an example in the demo app: Playground -> Presentation -> Over context.